ToruNiina/Boost.toml/README.md

 Boost.toml depends on relatively later versions of the Boost C++ Library (tested with Boost 1.67.0 on Travis CI).

+Boost.toml depends Boost.Date\_Time that requires linking, but most of the functionalities can be used without linking, so normally you don't need to build and link boost.

 __NOTE__: This library is not a part of Boost C++ Library.